G3n-Avocato/Darkly/SQL Injection - User Data/Ressources/README.md

 * Use `LIMIT` eveywhere in the Database to limit the data display in case of attack

-* Use SQLi detection tools each time app is update, in the event the vulnerability cannot be fixed immediately, using a firewall allows you to patch while the vulnerability was fixed.
+* Use SQLi detection tools each time app is updated.
+If the vulnerability cannot be fixed immediately, using a firewall allows you to patch while the vulnerability is fixed.

 ## Sources
 * https://owasp.org/Top10/fr/A03_2021-Injection/